WorkplaceX/workplacex.github.io/install.md

 cd ApplicationDemo
 .\cli.cmd
 ```
-All framework CLI commands are shown:
+All available framework CLI commands are listed like this:

 ![Cli](Doc/Cli.png)